 What were we thinking?

 Perspective.
-A very profound word.
+Another very profound word.

 Indulge in a thought about business systems (people, processes, technology) while considering the momentum of your business with your perspective.
 Now, alter your perspective through Sales, Ownership, Accounting, Finance, Production, Engineering, HR and IT.
 Use some empathy.
-It’ll be our secret.
+(It’ll be our secret)

 If you see some momentum butchering mud holes, where every time things start rolling, you end up stuck in the mud, you are not alone.
 My mentor, Darren Hardy, prescribes not taking in the news because there isn’t anything you can do about the news of the day except to fret or talk about it.
 FOMO, or Fear of Missing Out, is what Darren says keeps folks glued to the news cycle and holds folks back from gaining their own momentum.